7 Lower Body Strength Exercises With Weights

 two women performing lateral squats as part of lower body strength workout

-How To Do Lateral Squats
+How to Do a Lateral Squat

 2. Sit your hips back, bending your right knee while leaving your left leg straight.
-Think of performing a single leg squat with your right leg while your left leg remains straight.
+Think of performing a single-leg squat with your right leg while your left leg remains straight.

 4. Immediately push to the left side, bending your left knee while leaving your right leg straight.
-This time, think of performing a single leg squat with your left leg while your right leg remains straight.
+This time, think of performing a single-leg squat with your left leg while your right leg remains straight.

 women laying on their backs performing glute bridges

-How To Do Glute Bridges
+How to Do a Glute Bridge

 woman performing goblet squat